Speed limits in Germany: History

 The Nazi-era Road Traffic Act of 28 May 1934 imposed the first nationwide speed limit: 60 km/h maximum in urban areas, but no limit on rural highways or autobahns.
 In October 1939, the Nazis further throttled speeds in order to conserve fuel: 40 km/h in urban areas, 80 km/h elsewhere.
 After the war, the four Allied occupation zones established their own speed limits until the divided East German and West German republics were constituted in 1949; initially, the Nazi speed limits were restored in both East and West Germany.

 In December 1952 the West German legislature voted to abolish all speed limits, reverting to State-level decisions.
 However, rising traffic fatalities led to a partial reversal: an urban speed limit of 50 km/h became effective 1 September 1957, despite resistance by the German Auto Club.
 By 1970, fatalities had climbed to over 19,000; in 1972 a general rural speed limit of 100 km/h went into effect—except on motorways.
 At 14 November 1983 the Hamburg suburb of Buxtehude had the first implementation of 30 km/h limits in residential areas, a concept that became popular.

-East Germany's safety efforts primarily focused on restrictive traffic regulation; for examples, zero alcohol tolerance, 100 km/h on autobahns and 80 km/h outside cities.
+East Germany's safety efforts primarily focused on restrictive traffic regulation; for example, zero alcohol tolerance, 100 km/h on autobahns and 80 km/h outside cities.
 Within two years after German reunification in 1990, the availability of high-powered vehicles and a 54% increase in motorized traffic led to a doubling of annual traffic deaths, despite interim continuation of prior speed restrictions.
-An extensive program of the four Es (enforcement, education, engineering, and emergency response) brought the number of traffic deaths back to pre-unification levels after ten years while traffic regulations were conformed to western standards (e.g., 130 km/h (81 mph) Autobahn advisory limit, 100 km/h (62 mph) on other rural roads, and 0.5 milligrams BAC.
+An extensive program of the four Es (enforcement, education, engineering, and emergency response) brought the number of traffic deaths back to pre-unification levels after ten years while traffic regulations were conformed to western standards (e.g. 130 km/h (81 mph) Autobahn advisory limit, 100 km/h (62 mph) on other rural roads, and 0.5 milligrams BAC).